postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 * To view metrics for your API Gateway in AWS, select **View Dashboard**.
 * To view the this stage in AWS, select **View Stage on AWS**.
 * To view the latest CloudWatch metrics, select the refresh icon <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg#icon" width="14px">.

+## Importing a schema from Amazon API Gateway

+You can import a schema from a connected Amazon API Gateway to your API in Postman. _Importing a schema will replace your current API schema or add a new schema if one doesn't exist._

+1. Open your API by selecting **APIs** in the sidebar, and then selecting an API and a version.
+1. Select the **Deployments** tab, and then select **Import Schema**.
+1. Select the **AWS stage** to import the schema from.
+1. Select **Import**.

+SCREENSHOT

 ## Exporting and deploying your API